DavidPDev/ScreenshotMockupGenerator/README.md

   <img src="docs/images/samples1.PNG" width="640">
 </p>

-The app can be run from command line so you can create a .bat file with all the screenshots for every languaje, device type, etc
+The application can be run from command line so you can create a .bat file with all the screenshots for every languaje, device type, etc
+It is conceived as a simple utility as I didn't find any existing application that made this work decently.

+# Disclaimers & TODOs
+- I'm not a C# developer so code may not be beautiful at all :)
+- I'm not native English.
+That explains many things.
+- Maybe the code has very few comments...
+I prefer auto-documented code...
+- TODO: I'm too lazy to develop a Form with all the fields for each option.
+Maybe in a future I'll do it.
+- TODO: Error controls

 # Usage
+This utility has two operating modes:
+- ***Windowed/visual mode***: it uses a edit-box command line to preview quickly the images.
+When you have finished you can save your commands to create a .bat script.
+- ***Command line***: just call the .exe using all the arguments (may be a lot, but some are optional).
+Windows can use up to 8192 chrs in a command line.

+List of commands (samples below):
 ```
     W=   width
     H=   height